Gold Fields seeks accord with Kyrgyz villagers

 New legislation requiring public auctions of new mining concessions has yet to be tested.
 More important, development of new mines must overcome strong local opposition in communities such as Aral.

-The farming community of 5,000 people, in a valley 260 km (163 miles) west of the capital Bishkek, is the closest settlement to the four exploration licenses held by Talas Copper Gold.
+The farming community of 5,000 people, in a valley 260 km (163 miles) west of the capital Bishkek, is the closest settlement to the four exploration licences held by Talas Copper Gold.

 “This is mainly a copper project, but there’s also enough gold to warrant interest,” chief geologist Viktor Adyrkhayev said.
 “Given the volumes of ore, the project would take no less than 10 years and would require around 2,000 employees.”